bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 A standard Liquid page. {{ resource.data.layout }}
 ```

-If in your layout or a layout partial you need to output the paths to your frontend assets, you can do so with a `asset_path` helper just like with Liquid layouts:
+If your layout or a layout partial needs to load your frontend assets, use the `asset_path` helper:

 ```eruby
 <link rel="stylesheet" href="<%%= asset_path :css %>" />